 The Halifax Death Café is trying out a new location in September… the Mary Holmes Room at St. Andrew’s Church on the corner of Coburg and Robie, red doors at side entrance on Coburg, upstairs through the gym, last door on left.

-Join us at a Death Café the first Thursday of every month noon to 1:30 at Just Us Café, 5896 Spring Garden Road in Halifax.
+Join us at a Death Café the first Thursday of every month from noon until 1:30 pm.

-Death Café is a monthly community gathering where people come to just talk, ask questions, and learn all manner of fascinating things about the D word.
+Death Café is a monthly community gathering where people come together to talk, ask questions, and learn all manner of fascinating things about the D word.